Causes of Childhood Disorders

 Behavioral Disorders in Children

-These disorders must be addressed.
-If left unattended, they can cause tense interpersonal connections and obstruct a child’s social development.
-The symptoms can be described as patterns of inappropriate or disruptive behavior that largely affect daily life.
+If left unattended, behavioral disorders can cause tense interpersonal connections and obstruct a child’s social development.
+The symptoms can be described as patterns of inappropriate or disruptive behavior that primarily affect daily life.

 Oppositional Defiant Disorder (ODD)

-Around 3% of children are affected by ODD and it is known to cause chronic defiance, irritability, and contentious behavior to authority [4].
+Around 3% of children are affected by ODD, and it is known to cause chronic defiance, irritability, and contentious behavior toward authority [5].

 Mediation of ODD involves child-parent interaction therapy, social-emotional skill-building, and routines with structure.